oliver-dzedou/rustyresult/README.md

 Everything is documented with JSDoc.
 Have a look at the [source file](./src/index.ts) or install the package and hover over the symbols <br/>

 If you are not familiar with it yet, I also recommend reading the [official docs](https://doc.rust-lang.org/std/result/) for ``std::Result``

+## Contributions

+Contributors are much appreciated.
+Whether you spot a bug or have an idea to improve the code, please open an issue and I will take a look ASAP.